The brigade was the command echelon below the division and above the battalion in British and Commonwealth

 The brigade echelon was eliminated from most American divisions when they converted from a square structure (two brigades of two regiments each) to a triangular structure just before war broke out in the Pacific.
 The extra regiments left over after triangularization were usually organized into new divisions or broken up for cadre.
 1 Cavalry Division was the only U.S division to retain the square structure during the war.

-well into the war.
-In addition, the Japanese Army included a large
+supporting elements of the division.
+These were known as mixed brigades.
+In addition, the Japanese Army organized a large

 number of independent brigades, which typically consisted of about five